 Grants are limited to 501(c)(3) nonprofit organizations, groups fiscally sponsored by a 501(c)(3) nonprofit organization, or other charitable organizations, such as schools, faith-based organizations, and other public entities.
 We are not able to fund individuals or businesses directly, labor unions, or other 501(c)(4), 501(c)(5), or 501(c)(6) organizations.
 A simple application can be accessed via Adirondack Foundation’s Online Grants Manager.

 Can you provide more details about how the funds will be deployed?

 We anticipate multiple phases of funding to address both the acute needs now and the longer-term impacts of the outbreakand recovery.
 Our goal is to fill gaps where government funding is not available.
 We are initially prioritizing community-based organizations that are serving communities and individualswho are immediately and disproportionately suffering from this crisis.
 We are not able to prioritize organizationswho have lost revenue or are likely to lose future revenue due to canceled events or programs, or larger public institutions that arestrained by increased demand for services.
 We recognize these challenges, and as the long-term impacts continue tounfold, we will continue to work with our partners to assess and evolve our funding strategies.

 Is there a geographic area of focus for these grants?

-Yes, the Adirondack region, defined for this purpose as all of Clinton, Essex, Franklin and Hamilton counties as well as the parts of Herkimer, St. Lawrence, Warren, and Washington counties within the Adirondack Park boundary and the Saint Regis Mohawk Reservation.
+Yes, the Adirondack region of Northern New York, defined for this purpose as all of Clinton, Essex, Franklin and Hamilton counties as well as the parts of Herkimer, St. Lawrence, Warren, and Washington counties within the Adirondack Park boundary and the Saint Regis Mohawk Reservation.

 Who should I contact if I have questions?